bigwoke/squittal.ScrimPlanetmans/README.md

 ## Requirements

-### .NET Core 3.1 SDK
+### .NET 6 SDK

-The .NET Core 3.1 SDK and Runtime (the runtime is included with the SDK) is required to build and run the app.
-[Download the latest version of the .NET Core 3.1 SDK from the downloads page.](https://dotnet.microsoft.com/en-us/download/dotnet "Download .NET Core 3.0").
-Expand the "Out of support versions" section to see the .NET Core 3.1 option.
+The .NET Core 6 SDK and Runtime (the runtime is included with the SDK) is required to build and run the app.
+[Download the latest version of the .NET 6 SDK from the downloads page.](https://dotnet.microsoft.com/en-us/download/dotnet "Download .NET 6").

 ### SQL Server Express LocalDb